Daniel-Knights/svelte-dk-router/README.md

 Link to each route. `name` _or_ `path` are required, optional `query`, `params` (if defined), `props` and `replace`.

-Dispatches a `navigation` event which returns the route being navigated to.
+Dispatches a `navigation` event which returns an object with the success status and, if successful, the route being navigated to, else the error which was thrown.

 `replace` defaults to `false`, meaning `pushState` is used instead of `replaceState`.